Kéres Masangu

-Kéres Angelau Masangu (born 7 March 2000) is a Belgian professional footballer of Congolese descent, who plays as a midfielder for Virton.
+Kéres Angelau Masangu (born 7 March 2000) is a Belgian professional footballer who plays as a midfielder for Dender EH.

 Career

 In 2017, Masangu joined the youth academy of Italian Serie A side Roma.

-Before the second half of 2018/19, he was sent on loan to the youth academy of Sassuolo in Italy, where he suffered an injuries.
+Before the second half of 2018–19 season, he was sent on loan to the youth academy of Sassuolo in Italy, where he suffered an injuries.

 In 2020, he signed for Belgian club Beerschot.

-Before the second half of 2020/21, Masangu signed for Šibenik in Croatia.
+Before the second half of 2020–21 season, Masangu signed for Šibenik in Croatia.